hussius/deeplearning-biology/README.md

 Most high-throughput assays in genomics, proteomics etc. are affected to some extent by systematic technical errors, so-called "batch effects".
 This paper uses a residual neural network to attenuate batch effects by trying to match the distributions of replicate experiments on e.g. single-cell RNA sequencing or mass cytometry.

+**Active deep learning reduces annotation burden in automatic cell segmentation** [[bioRxiv preprint](https://www.biorxiv.org/content/early/2017/11/01/211060)]

+Active learning, a framework addressing how to select training examples in order to train a model most efficiently, is shown to significantly reduce the time required by experts to annotate cell segmentation images in high-throughput high-context microscopy.
+Training deep learning models on this type of application of course requires a lot of high-quality labeled data, but the time of the human experts that can provide the labels (perform annotation) is limited and expensive.

 ### Population genetics <a name='genomics_pop'></a>

 **Deep learning for population genetic inference** [[code](https://sourceforge.net/projects/evonet/)][[paper](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004845)]